 First Impressions by Jonas Borg:

-The Lumix GX85 is scheduled to ship end of May at a MSRP of $799 in both silver and black versions with a 12-32 kit lens.
+The Lumix GX85 is scheduled to ship end of May in both silver and black versions with a 12-32 kit lens.
 You can pre-order from our partners via the links below.
-UK and EU pricing is yet to be confirmed.